Warmat/SkyInstallScript/README.md

 cd && wget https://raw.githubusercontent.com/TheSKYpeople/SkyInstallScript/master/SkyInstallScript.sh
 ```

 Alright lets do some magic.
 Run the script!
-In the terminal shell type or copy paste the following command:
+In the terminal shell type or copy paste the following commands:

 ```
-sh ~/SkyInstallScript.sh
+chmod 755 SkyInstallScript.sh  ---> press enter
+./SkyInstallScript.sh

 ```

 2. You will be asked for the root password you used for all boards.
 This is needed to automatically login to the OrangePI boards 2-8 and also install the software there automatically.
 Everyting is now done automatically you just need to wait a couple of minutes.
 You will be informed as soon the installation is finished.